wiseman-timelord/Chat-Gradio-Gguf/README.md

 <br>2) Check over prompting, see if we can improve the prompts a little.
 <br>3) Full logic and sanity check, as well as check for redundant unused code, then afterwards some optimization to reduce overall characters in inefficient function(s), more optimal ways of doing things, as well as possibly some refractoring.
 <br>4.a) The `Coder` mode should not have `T.O.T`, but if it is a reasoning model, then THINK would be an option, to be able to turn that on and off.

+## Gen => 2 Development.
+With regards to the next generation of the program...
-<br>4.b) For each input sent to the model, the user would be presented with options for stripped down versions of template prompts, albeit, the display for input on code, would have the be displaying the prefab...
+1. For each input sent to the model, the user would be having options for stripped down versions of template prompts, albeit, the display for input on code, would have the be displaying the editable scrollable prefabs for each one...
 ```
 INFORMATON:
 We are working on my project ProjectName, it is a progtam written in InsertProgrammingLanguage v#.## intended to be run on InsertOperatingSystem.